xiaoshi1128/generationWordnet/README.md

 # generationWordnet
-Generalization tree by using wordnet
+Automatic generating Generalization Tree by using wordnet.
+Refer to this paper----> 《Automatic generation of concept hierarchies using WordNet》

 First you should install WordNet and some jar files that you need.